-In discussing agricultural pollution, and the story of agriculture begins with soil, as from soil springs the basis for the biodiversity of all land-based life on this planet.
+In discussing agricultural pollution, and the story of agriculture, we begin with soil, as from the soil springs the basis for the biodiversity of all land-based life on this planet.
 Soil is the first part of an evolutionary process that begins when bare rocks are colonized by certain species that scientists refer to as pioneer species (for example, lichens and mosses).
-As the lichens and mosses live and die, they decay and get replaced by new generations of lichens and mosses.
-This decay just keeps building up, bit by bit, and over time it builds up into the first layer of humus,- the first step in the creation of soil.
-As these humus layers continue to build up, herbaceous vegetation finally comes along, then shrubs, and then finally trees. .
-It is a process that can take hundreds, or even thousands of years.
-This is how soil becomes the basis for an entire ecosystem,- contributing to plant, animal, and microbial diversity.
-The health of our soil is a large indicator of the health of our environment as a whole.
+As lichens and mosses live and die, they decay, and then get replaced by new generations of lichens and mosses.